 Connected to module ips.
-Escape character sequence is 'CTRL-'X'.
+Escape character sequence is 'CTRL- $^{\rm \Lambda X'}$.

-If you are using a Cisco IPS 4x00 Series appliance, open a CLI session on the sensor's console port.
+If you are using a Cisco IPS 4300 of 4500 Series appliance, open a CLI session on the sensor's console port.

 The default username and password for the IPS module is cisco/cisco.
 If this is the first time the sensor has been logged into, there will be a prompt to change the password.
 Enter the current password, and then input a new password.
 Change the password to a value that complies with the security policy of the organization.